JishvaShah/RecipeVaultApp/README.md

 - **Favorite Recipes:** Mark your favorite recipes and filter your collection to quickly access them.

+## Usability Study Reports

+During the development of Recipe Vault, we conducted several usability studies to gather feedback on the application's functionality and user experience.
+These studies involved participants performing specific tasks while we observed their interactions with the app, and collecting their feedback through surveys and interviews.

+Usability Study

+Based on these insights, we made targeted enhancements to improve the Recipe Vault's usability and accessibility.

+## Final Project Enhancements

+In our final project iteration, we focused on optimizing the user experience and accessibility of the Recipe Vault.
+Here's what's new:

+- **Ingredient List Management:** We've included delete buttons for individual ingredients in the create recipe form for better user control.
+- **UI Feedback Improvements:** Replaced the traditional alert with a more subtle message toast when users create a new recipe.
+- **Like Button Placement:** Moved the like button to the top-left of the recipe card to make it more accessible.
+- **Delete Button Iconography:** Changed the cross icon to a more universally recognizable delete button for recipe deletion.
+- **Category Display:** Added the category of each recipe on its card to provide more information at a glance.
+- **Accessibility Commitment:** We've guaranteed full accessibility for screen readers and comprehensive keyboard navigation, achieving a 100% Lighthouse accessibility score.
+- **Navigation Bar Redesign:** Simplified the Nav-Bar by placing the main logo on the left and all other page links on the right for better usability.
+- **Form Usability:** Implemented placeholders in the create recipe form to provide visual cues for users, enhancing the overall usability of the form.
+- **Form Validation:** Added validation checks to ensure all form information is correct before submission.
+- **Design Update:** A complete typography and color palette update to match our brand's theme, providing a consistent and visually appealing user experience.
+- **Typography Used:** Montserrat, Agbalumo, serif
+- **Color Palette Used:** #f34242, #ffebcc, #5a6268 white(#fff), black(#000)
+- **Security and Performance:** Introduced authentication with Passport for security

 ## Authors

 This Recipe Vault App was created by the following individuals: